-Copyright: All materials of this course (assignments, solutions, midterms, etc.) are the intellectual property of the Course Instructor or licensed to be used in this course by the copyright owner.
+Copyright: All materials of this course (videos, assignments, solutions, midterms, etc.) are the intellectual property of the Course Instructor or licensed to be used in this course by the copyright owner.
 Redistribution of these materials by any means without permission of the copyright holder(s) constitutes a breach of copyright and may lead to academic discipline.

-Updated December 27, 2019.
+Updated January 4, 2021.